 2- Lockdown: Security Configuration Auditing Tool

 Lockdown is a lightweight open source app designed to audit and secure configure your MacOSX.
 It searches all configurations for Mac OSX and reports with the issues require fixing.
-It has a simple easy-to-use interface and

 3- VeraCrypt: Open source Disk Encryption